Guides & best practices

 Pick a color: We've found an increase in CTA clicks by sticking to a consistent color palette for our CTAs.
 We have a bold purple that we save for the most important things on the page.

-What’s known as information hierarchy draws users naturally through your landing page content giving them what they need first, and what they didn’t know they needed to come.
+What's known as information hierarchy draws users naturally through your landing page content, giving them what they need first, and what they didn't know they needed further down.
 Holafly does a great job of putting the important information and opportunity to convert above the fold.

 Above-the-fold content on a London eSIM landing page with Holafly.